 Women & Children

 Shereen, Rafik; Gardner, Brady; Altafulla, Juan; Simonds, Emily; Iwanaga, Joe; Litvack, Zachary; Loukas, Marios; and Shane Tubbs, R, "Pediatric glossopharyngeal neuralgia: a comprehensive review."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 777.